 The medieval parish of Kelloe included Coxhoe, Quarrington, Cassop, Tursdale, Thornley, Wheatley Hill, Wingate and Trimdon Grange.
-A memorial to the Trimdon Grange Colliery disaster of 1882 that lay within its parish can be seen outside the church in addition to one in the cemetery at Trimdon.
+A memorial to the Trimdon Grange Colliery disaster of 1882 that lay within this parish can be seen outside the church in addition to the one in the cemetery at Trimdon.

 Perhaps there was something symbolic about this being a hidden cross.
 Those familiar with the story of St Helen herself will know that the true cross of Christ was supposedly revealed to her by an angel.
 On the Kelloe cross the angel is depicted holding a scroll and St Helen holding a spade ready to find the cross.

 One of the Prince Bishops of Durham was closely associated by name with Kelloe.
 He was Bishop Richard Kellaw, who was Prince Bishop from 1311 to 1316 and may have been born at Town Kelloe.
 As Prince Bishop, Kellaw primarily resided at Bishop Middleham Castle near Sedgefield.
 His brother, Patrick Kellaw led an army of Durham men against the invading Scots during Richard’s time as bishop.

 The Kellaws took their name from Kelloe and the family name was first mentioned in the 1200s when an Alexander Kellaw is recorded as a benefactor of Sherburn Hospital.
 This family were lords of the manor at Kelloe until the 1400s when it was sold to the Fossour family who held Kelloe until 1782.
 Later owners were the Tempests and the Marquess of Londonderry.
 One of the daughters of the Marquess was born at Kelloe Hall.